-- How does discrimination based on sexual orientation affect you? - 2.
+- 1. How does discrimination based on sexual orientation affect you? - 2.
 How do you think discrimination based on sexual orientation might affect people who suffer directly from it? - 3.
 How does this issue impact people globally? - 4.
 How might discrimination based on sexual orientation affect children's rights? - 5.
 How does your school prevent or respond to discrimination based on sexual orientation? - 6.
 What steps can you or will you take to fight this form of discrimination: friends, family, school, community, nationally, globally?

 United Nations human rights treaty bodies have confirmed that sexual orientation and gender identity are included among prohibited grounds of discrimination under international human rights law.
 This means that it is unlawful to make any distinction of people's rights based on the fact that they are lesbian, gay, bisexual or transgender (LGBT), just as it is unlawful to do so based on skin colour, race, sex, religion or any other status.
-This position has been confirmed repeatedly in decisions and general guidance issued by several treaty bodies, such as the United Nations Human Rights Committee, the Committee on Economic, Social and Cultural Rights, the Committee on the Rights of the Child, the Committee against Torture, and the Committee on the Elimination of Discrimination against Women.
-(UNFE.org)
+This position has been confirmed repeatedly in decisions and general guidance issued by several treaty bodies, such as the United Nations Human Rights Committee, the Committee on Economic, Social and Cultural Rights, the Committee on the Rights of the Child, the Committee against Torture, and the Committee on the Elimination of Discrimination against Women, (UNFE.org)

-- The Thirty-fourth Amendment of the Constitution (Marriage Equality) Act 2015 amended the Constitution of Ireland to permit marriage to be contracted by two persons without distinction as to their sex. - Children and Family Relationships Act 2015 and the Adoption (Amendment) Act 2017 means that same-sex couples are in law permitted to adopt - Discrimination on the basis of sexual orientation is outlawed by the Employment Equality Act, 1998) and the Equal Status Act - In April 2018, the Dáil Éireann approved the Provision of Objective Sex Education Bill 2018, in its second reading, that would modify Ireland's sex education classes.
-The new classes would cover issues such as consent, the use of contraceptives, abortion, LGBT issues and sexuality.
+- The Thirty-fourth Amendment of the Constitution (Marriage Equality) Act 2015 amended the Constitution of Ireland to permit marriage to be contracted by two persons without distinction as to their sex. - Children and Family Relationships Act 2015 and the Adoption (Amendment) Act 2017 means that same-sex couples are in law permitted to adopt - Discrimination on the basis of sexual orientation is outlawed by the Employment Equality Act, 1998) and the Equal Status Act - The Government has confirmed a referendum on gender equality will be held later this year.
+The ballot will propose whether the outmoded reference to 'women in the home' should be removed from the Constitution in line with the recommendations of the Citizens Assembly on Gender Equality.

 - 1. LISTEN AND EDUCATE YOURSELF Pay attention to the voices of people who experience discrimination based on their sexuality or gender identity listen to friends, classmates, neighbours, and community leaders. - 2.
 RAISE AWARENESS Share these resources with your community to help them learn how they can play a role in ending discrimination. - 3.
 CHALLENGE DISCRIMINATION It happens around us all the time.
 Often it is in the form of jokes, stereotypes or insensitive comments and questions from our friends, family members or colleagues.
 If you witness it, talk to them about it -if you feel safe to do so. - 4.
 REPORT IT If you see someone being bullied or harassed, intervene if it is safe to do so.
 Report online abuse. - 5.
 FIND OUT whether your school has a policy on non-discrimination, safe ways to report incidents, support services, and programmes or initiatives to promote tolerance, diversity and inclusion.
-If not, work with other students and school management to start a discussion and identify ways in which your place of learning can become a safer and more empowering environment for all students. - Free and Equal United Nations - A global look at LGBT discrimination - Campaign with LGBT Irealnd
+If not, work with other students and school management to start a discussion and identify ways in which your place of learning can become a safer and more empowering environment for all students. - Free and Equal United Nations - A global look at LGBT discrimination - Campaign with LGBT Ireland